gdquest-demos/godot-demos-2022/save-game/README.md

 # Save game with resources

-This project goes with two youtube videos dedicated to saving game data with resources.
-It shows how to save and load character stats, the player's position on the map, and an inventory.
+This project goes with two youtube videos about managing save game data with resources.

+It shows how to save and load character stats, the player's position on the map, and an inventory, with two approaches:

+1. The first demo uses the built-in resource saving and loading mechanism.
+This has security limitations, meaning if players download a save file shared on the internet, it could contain malicious code.
+2. In the second demo, we use a similar setup using resources at runtime, but we save and load the data using JSON files.

 This shows you all the techniques you need to then save and load more complex data.

 1. [Godot makes saves so easy!](https://youtu.be/wSq1QJ-g91M)
 2. [The Easy Way to Save Games in Godot](https://youtu.be/TGdQ57qCCF0)